tony-waters/insta-nexus/README.md

 }
 </pre>

-Don't bother checking the Nexus site for a list of repository creation methid signatures.
+Don't bother checking the Nexus site for a list of repository creation method signatures.
-The recommendationm is that you use code completion (in IntelliJ for example) as documentation.
+The recommendation is that you use code completion (in IntelliJ for example) as documentation.
 Instructions on how to do this is provided.
 Its a little fiddly, but workable if your familiar with IntelliJ.